 To fix this you need to program external rotation or scapular work to offset the high volumes of pushing.

-The face pull with an overhead press is a simple fix to help strengthen the muscles of the upper back, lower traps, rear delts and rotator cuff that will offset the pulling work that you are doing in the rest of your workouts.
+The face pull with an overhead press is the ideal pull exercise to help strengthen the muscles of the upper back, lower trapezius, rear deltoid and rotator cuff that will offset the pulling work that you are doing in the rest of your upper body workout.

-I’ll show you exactly how to perform this combo to get the best results!
+I’ll show you exactly how to perform this cable face pull exercise combo to get the best results!